AnnaLew/LunarRegolith/README.md

 #### Output

 I saved all the outputs in two csv files.
+You can find them in SOAPP/output.
 Here's an explanation of what is in them:
 * **Results.csv** contains all the data regarding the size of the plants.
 * **Color_results.csv** contains all the data regarding the color of the plants.